Tomiyasu makes Japan return as Moriyasu names World Cup squad

 Japan reached the round of 16 at the last two World Cups, losing to Belgium in 2018 and to Croatia, on penalties, in Qatar four years later.

-Moriyasu will be leading the team into his second World Cup as coach.
+Moriyasu, who will be leading the team into his second World Cup as coach, said selecting the squad had been tough.

+"There are still many players who have the ability to compete and win on the world stage for Japan," he said.

+"So I honestly feel apologetic about not being able to select them - actually, not just a little apologetic, but deeply apologetic.

 Defenders: Yuto Nagatomo, Shogo Taniguchi, Ko Itakura, Tsuyoshi Watanabe, Takehiro Tomiyasu, Hiroki Ito, Ayumu Seko, Yukinari Sugawara, Junnoske Suzuki

-Midfielders/Forwards: Wataru Endo, Junya Ito, Daichi Kamada, Koki Ogawa, Daizen Maeda, Ritsu Doan, Ayase Ueda, Ao Tanaka, Keito Nakamura, Kaishu Sanno, Takefusa Kubo, Yuito Suzuki, Kento Shoigai, Keisuke Goto
+Midfielders/Forwards - Wataru Endo, Junya Ito, Daichi Kamada, Koki Ogawa, Daizen Maeda, Ritsu Doan, Ayase Ueda, Ao Tanaka, Keito Nakamura, Kaishu Sano, Takefusa Kubo, Yuito Suzuki, Kento Shoigai, Keisuke Goto